xieyuheng/inet-lisp-st/docs/articles/programming-with-interaction-nets.md

 The goal is to implement `append` function.

 The `(append)` of list
-is very similar to the `(nadd)` of natural number.
+is very similar to the `(add)` of natural number.
-The difference is that the `(nadd1)` of natural number only nadd one node, while the `(cons)` of list nadd one node and link to an extra node.
+The difference is that the `(add1)` of natural number only add one node, while the `(cons)` of list add one node and link to an extra node.

 ```
-define-node nil -- value! end
+define-node null -- value! end
 define-node cons tail head -- value! end
 define-node append target! rest -- result end

-define-rule nil append
+define-rule null append
   ( rest result )
   rest result connect
 end